-Afghanistan: Boy believed to be dead reunited with family after two years
+A boy believed to be dead reunited with his family

-When the family heard the news that Hakimullah had been found, they could not believe it.
+His father had unfortunately died during Hakimullah's absence, and his uncle had left for Iran.
+When the ICRC contacted his uncle Zia-ul-Haq in Iran, he couldn't believe that Hakimullah was still alive.
 "We had waited a long time for him and lost hope.
 So even when the ICRC staff contacted us, we did not expect to see him in good health.
-When I finally saw him at the hospital, I could not hold back my tears or stop myself from running to him," says his uncle Zia-ul-Haq.
-He adds,
+When I finally saw him at the hospital, I could not hold back my tears or stop myself from running to him," said the uncle.

-Through our Restoring Family Links services, we trace family members separated by armed conflict, other situation of violence, natural disasters, migration or detention.
+Through our Restoring Family Links services, we trace family members separated by armed conflict, other situations of violence, natural disasters, migration or detention.
 This service also helps restore and maintain family contact and, when needed, facilitates the reunification of children with their family members.
-In 2021, the ICRC clarified the fate and whereabouts of 511 missing persons.
+Between January and July 2022, The ICRC in Afghanistan felicitated the reunification of 2 minors with their families and clarified the fate and whereabouts of 97 missing persons.